Racial Diversity in Financial Planning: Where We Are and Where We Must Go

 - Clients’ bias in choosing a financial planner also functions as a barrier to racial diversity in the industry and the profession.

-- Various constituents differ dramatically on what they think the root causes are of underrepresentation of black and Latino financial planners.
+- Various constituents differ dramatically on what they think the root causes are of underrepresentation of African American and Latinx financial planners.

-- Despite the fact that black and Latino CFP® professionals and prospects are more likely to distrust the profession, black and Latino CFP® professionals say they are as highly satisfied in their careers as other CFP® professionals and are more likely to recommend the profession than other CFP® professionals.
+- Despite the fact that African American and Latinx CFP® professionals and prospects are more likely to distrust the profession, African American and Latinx CFP® professionals say they are as highly satisfied in their careers as other CFP® professionals and are more likely to recommend the profession than other CFP® professionals.

-- Most segments agree on initiatives for boosting diversity, as well as potential messaging strategies to communicate the importance of diversity to firms and attract more black and Latino prospects to the profession.
+- Most segments agree on initiatives for boosting diversity, as well as potential messaging strategies to communicate the importance of diversity to firms and attract more African American and Latinx prospects to the profession.